aisyahrzk/aisyahrzk/README.md

 - 🔭 I’m currently in my data science internship
 - 🌱 I’m working on an end to end computer vision machine learning project
 - 💬 Ask me about cats :)
-- 😄 I like to code, hiking, and watch movies in my free time
+- 😄 I like to code, hike, and watch movies in my free time

 Visit my profile: